LinioPay/idle/README.md

                                 ],
                             ],
                         ],
-                        'my-task' => [ // The queue which will trigger this job, in this case my-task on CloudTasks which was defined previously in the message section
+                        'my-task-queue' => [ // The queue which will trigger this job, in this case my-task-queue on CloudTasks which was defined previously in the message section
                             'parameters' => [
-                                'workers' => [ // Define all the workers which will be processed when a QueueMessage is received from the queue 'my-task'.
+                                'workers' => [ // Define all the workers which will be processed when a QueueMessage is received from the queue 'my-task-queue'.
                                     [
                                         'type' => FooWorker::IDENTIFIER, // Sample worker
                                         'parameters' => [],